SwiftGGTeam/the-swift-programming-language-in-chinese/GrammarQueries.rst

 ..
 Yes, we do need this.
 Defer for now and come back once they have written down the rules themselves.
+   TODO: Email Doug et al. in a week or two to get the rules.

 Attribute Sequences
 ~~~~~~~~~~~~~~~~~~~